 - Dried fruit: Instead of raisins, chopped dates work great, or try other dried fruits like cranberries to switch things up!

-- Chocolate Baked Oats
+- Chocolate Banana Baked Oats

 - Banana Peanut Butter Baked Oatmeal